COVID-19 adds extra strain on Africa's supply chain | DW | 06.08.2020

-Poor infrastructure, logistical hurdles and high prices, are some of the challenges which have always affected Africa's food supply.
-COVID-19 has exacerbated these problems amid border closures and night curfews.
+Poor infrastructure, logistical hurdles and high prices are some of the challenges that have long affected Africa's food supply.
+With border closures and night curfews, the pandemic has exacerbated these problems.

-In the busy market of Baba Dogo — a town located in north-east of Nairobi, Kenya — Irene Kwira sells clothing she imports from China, Uganda and Tanzania.
+In the busy market of Baba Dogo — a town located northeast of Nairobi, Kenya — Irene Kwira sells clothing she imports from China, Uganda and Tanzania.

-Her supply chain broke when the COVID-19 pandemic hit the world and forced many manufacturing industries to shut down businesses and countries to close borders.
+Kwira's supply chain broke when the coronavirus pandemic hit the world and forced many manufacturing industries to shut down businesses and countries to close borders.

 Read more: Coronavirus set to infect global airlines' fragile health

-"This meant that we could not get our goods easily because they could not reach us," Kwira says.
-"So, the returns were low, and we would buy goods at a higher price because the demand could not match the supply."
+"This meant that we could not get our goods easily because they could not reach us," Kwira told DW.
+"So the returns were low and we would buy goods at a higher price because the demand could not match the supply."

-Though Kenya closed its borders, it allowed only essential goods to be imported and transported throughout the country.
+Kenya closed its borders and allowed only essential goods to be imported and transported throughout the country.

 Read more: Africa's varied COVID-19 rates and responses

-However, the government's decision on what counts as essential services also made Kwira's job of selling her stock exponentially impossible.
-"It's difficult to send goods timely to my customers within the country due to the curfew," Kwira told DW.
+The government's decision on what counts as essential services also made Kwira's job of selling her stock exponentially more impossible.
+"It's difficult to send goods timely to my customers within the country due to the curfew," Kwira said.

-Kwira isn't the only one.
-Shoe seller Nico Manyasia has battled to stay afloat and keep the clients happy.
-"Goods cannot reach the customers in good time," Manyasia says, adding that they must wait for weeks to get their deliveries.
+Kwira isn't the only merchant affected by the pandemic.
+Shoe seller Nico Manyasia has battled to stay afloat and keep clients happy.
+"Goods cannot reach the customers in good time," Manyasia said, adding that merchants must wait weeks to get their deliveries.

-In Tamale, Ghana's northern region, the road leading to Janjori health center is so severely damaged that vehicles often fall into deep potholes.
-Located in the remote part of the north region of Ghana, it is one of many poorly resourced centers, but still serves several communities in the Nanton district.
+In Tamale, Ghana's northern region, the road leading to the Janjori Kukuo health center is so severely damaged that vehicles often fall into deep potholes.
+Located in the remote part of the north region of Ghana, the facility is one of many poorly resourced centers, but still serves several communities in the Nanton district.

 Read more: Ghanaians question president's promise of new hospitals

-Many rural health centers in Ghana currently lack Personal Protection Equipment (PPEs).
-In a bid to solve the shortages, the government announced it was partnering with the private sector to fill the gaps.
-However, there has not been a reliable continous supply chain to health facilities, specifically to rural areas.
+Many rural health centers in Ghana currently lack personal protection equipment (PPE).
+In an effort to solve the shortages, the government announced that it was partnering with the private sector to fill the gaps.
+However, there has not been a reliable supply chain to health facilities, specifically to rural areas.

 Medical supplies and emergency services are limited rural areas of Ghana because of poor infrastructure

-His colleagues are working to return a baby's temperature to normal but without wearing hand gloves or face masks.
-That has been their predicament, especially during the COVID-19 pandemic."They came and gave us the protective clothing only once," Nasamu Nimatu said.
+Ayamga's colleagues work to reduce infants' fevers without gloves or face masks.
+That has been their predicament, especially during the pandemic."They came and gave us the protective clothing only once," Nasamu Nimatu said.

-Nimatu and the other health workers couldn't get supplies from the capital Accra because of poor road connectivity.
+Nimatu and the other health workers couldn't get supplies from the capital, Accra, because of poor road connections.

 Research conducted by NORSAAC, a non governmental organization, at 90 health facilities across Northern Ghana in May found that most facilities in the area were not ready to manage suspected or confirmed COVID-19 cases due to insufficient logistical infrastructure.